Hongkou casts wide net for talent to develop North Bund waterfront

 Along with the Lujiazui financial hub on the east bank of the river across from the Bund, the North Bund forms downtown Shanghai's "golden triangle."
 Riverside regions have already been transformed with greenery and paths.

-The new North Bund will include a central business district with office buildings and commercial facilities.
-The riverside region, covering about 4 square kilometers, will be on a par with Lingang Special Area and the Pudong New Area in the east.
+The new-look North Bund will include a central business district with office buildings and commercial facilities.
+The riverside region, covering about 4 square kilometers, will be on a par with Lingang Special Area and Pudong New Area in the east.

 It will become a "new engine" for Shanghai's future development with the tallest building in Puxi as well as well-preserved history and culture, according to the district government.